MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/pstn-connectivity.md

 How you configure emergency calling differs depending on your PSTN connectivity option.

 - For Calling Plan, each user is automatically enabled for emergency calling.
-Ths user is required to have a registered emergency address associated with their assigned telephone number.
+The user is required to have a registered emergency address associated with their assigned telephone number.
 Dynamic emergency calling (based on the location of the Teams client) is supported.
 For more information, see [Considerations for Calling Plans](considerations-calling-plan.md).

 - For Operator Connect, each user is automatically enabled for emergency calling.
 The user is required to have a registered emergency address associated with their assigned telephone number.
 Dynamic emergency calling (based on the location of the Teams client) is supported.
 For more information, see [Considerations for Operator Connect](considerations-operator-connect.md).